The Delivery Man (novel): Plot summary

-The story follows the lives of childhood friends who've been negatively affected in different ways from their years growing up in Las Vegas off the strip.
-When we meet the main characters – Chase, Michele and Bailey – they are now in their twenties and the story focuses on their lifestyle, illegal professions and their caustic influence on the generation right behind.
+The plot centers on childhood friends Chase, Michele, and Bailey, who grew up off the Las Vegas Strip.
+Now in their twenties, the characters engage in illegal professions, and the narrative explores the negative impact of their environment and lifestyles on the younger generation.

 The story is told from the perspective of Chase, an aspiring painter just out of college, who had left Las Vegas to study art in New York where he met Julia, an MBA student who represents the promise of a life outside of Las Vegas.
 After returning to Las Vegas to finish school and finding work as a high school art teacher, Chase struggles to break free of his old life and his old friends, who are entrenched in the Las Vegas life of excess.

 Plot summary from the Willamette Week in Portland, OR, "A sympathetic look at the life of drug-using, self-destructing hookers and hustlers sounds like an uphill battle, but the simple truth about these characters is that they aren’t hookers or hustlers.
 They are aspiring painters, film directors and grad students.
 Although they inevitably prostitute themselves, they seldom talk about it, because they are ashamed or because they don’t understand what’s happening in their lives.
 All they want is comfort, to live in the Sun King suite on the 22nd floor of the Palace and order room service.
 But before they know it, prostitution isn’t even paying the bills; one by one, they go into debt with their own bodies."